Role of Private Land Conservation

 The Greater Eastern Ranges Initiative

-We are a lead partner (check this with Gary) in the Great Eastern Ranges (GER) Initiative, a landscape scale project linking projects from north Queensland to western Victoria.
+We are a lead partner in the Great Eastern Ranges (GER) Initiative, a landscape scale project linking projects from north Queensland to western Victoria.

 Based on a model of partnerships, the initiative works across organisational and state boundaries to achieve common private land conservation goals.